-QC Sample Number/Frequency Method/SOP Acceptance Corrective Action Title/Position of Project-Specific Criteria Person Responsible for Corrective Action Measurement Performance Criteria MSD 1 or SDs One per preparatory batch per matrix MSD: For matrix evaluation use QC acceptance criteria specified by DoD for LCS.
+QC Sample Number/Frequency Method/SOP Acceptance Criteria Corrective Action Title/Position of Person Responsible for Corrective Action Project-Specific Measurement Performance Criteria MSD or SDs One per preparatory batch per matrix MSD: For matrix evaluation use QC acceptance criteria specified by DoD for LCS.
 MSD or SD: RPD≤20% (between MS and MSD or sample and SD).
 QC acceptance criteria for all target compounds as specified in: Worksheet #12.1 for solid matrix.
 See Footnote 1.
 Examine the project-specific DQOs.
 Contact the client as to additional measures to be taken.
 For the specific analyte(s) in the parent sample, apply J-flag if acceptance criteria are not met.
 The data shall be evaluated to determine the source of difference.
 Analyst Same as Method/SOP Acceptance Criteria ICS (ICP/ICPMS only) At the beginning of an analytical run.
-ICS-A: Absolute value of concentration for all non- spiked analytes <lod (unless they are a verified trace impurity from one of the spiked analytes); ICS-AB: Within ±20% of true value.</lod Terminate analysis; locate and correct problem; reanalyze ICS, reanalyze all samples.
+ICS-A: Absolute value of concentration for all non-spiked analytes <lod (unless="" a="" analytes);="" are="" from="" ics-ab:="" impurity="" of="" one="" spiked="" td="" the="" they="" trace="" true="" value.<="" verified="" within="" ±20%="">Terminate analysis; locate and correct problem; reanalyze ICS, reanalyze all samples.
+If corrective action fails, apply Q-flag to all results for specific analyte(s) in all samples associated with the ICS.AnalystSame as Method/SOP Acceptance Criteria</lod> Terminate analysis; locate and correct problem; reanalyze ICS, reanalyze all samples.
 If corrective action fails, apply Q-flag to all results for specific analyte(s) in all samples associated with the ICS.
 Analyst Same as Method/SOP Acceptance Criteria Serial Dilution Test (ICP/ICPMS only) Each preparatory batch Five-fold dilution must agree within ± 10%D of the original measurement.
-Only applicable for samples with concentrations >50x LOQ for ICP/ICPMS only.
+Only applicable for samples with concentrations >50× LOQ for ICP/ICPMS only.
 Perform post-digestion spike (PDS) addition.
 Flagging criteria are not appropriate.
 Analyst Same as Method/SOP Acceptance Criteria PDS addition When dilution test fails or analyte concentration in all samples <50x DL Recovery within 75-125% of expected result.
 The spike addition should produce a level between 10x to 100x LOQ.
 Run all associated samples in the preparatory batch by method of standard additions (MSA).
 For the specific analyte(s) in the parent sample, apply J-flag if acceptance criteria are not met.
 Analyst Same as Method/SOP Acceptance Criteria MSA or Internal Standard Cal.
 When matrix interference is confirmed.
 Document use of MSA in the case narrative.
 Not Applicable Analyst Same as Method/SOP Acceptance Criteria Results between LOD and LOQ All positive results must be confirmed Not Applicable Apply J-flag to all results between LOD and LOQ.
 Analyst Same as Method/SOP Acceptance Criteria